 Recycling and Green Waste Collection Available for all Commercial Businesses

-Richmond businesses are now eligible to participate in the City’s curbside compost program at no cost.
+Richmond businesses are now required (by state laws AB 1816 and SB 1383) to participate in the City’s curbside compost program at no cost.
 This service will allow businesses to decrease the amount of solid waste sent to the landfill and save money on trash bills.
 Businesses can call Republic Services at 510-262-7100 to schedule a walk-through and start green cart service.

 Questions about Recycling & Compost Services

-To start service or to for questions about your collection schedule or acceptable materials, please contact
+To start service or for questions about your collection schedule or acceptable materials, please contact

 Please contact Republic Services' Recycling Coordinators for assistance or to receive a free waste assessment, training for staff, and educational materials.
 Recycling Coordinators can be contacted at firstname.lastname@example.org or call (510) 262-7100.

 California State Law AB 341 Requires businesses that generate four (4) or more cubic yards of garbage per week and multi-family complexes (5 units or more) to recycle by July 1, 2012.

 Requires businesses and multifamily complexes to have organics recycling services.
 AB 1826 requires businesses that generate 2 or more cubic yards of all waste per week to recycle their organic waste.
 This includes both public and private businesses as well as multifamily complexes of five units or more.

 Passed in 2019, amends AB 341 and AB 1826.
 Requires covered businesses to make recycling and organic recycling containers available to customers with clear labels to indicate what materials are appropriate for each bin.

 NEW!
 California State Law SB 1383